airavata-courses/garuda/README.md

 2. [Queue Worker](./queue_worker/README.md) : Apache Maven project to build a JAR file which runs a consumer on a rabbitmq queue.
 It processes the request using data_extractor utitlity JAR and published the data to a API endpoint.

 3. [DB_Middleware](./db_middleware/README.md): Microservice to interact with database.
 This microservices provides APIs to perform read and writes to database.
 Reads are performed by API_Gateway module and Writes are performed by Queue_Worker module and API_Gateway module.
+It also dumps the dataset of the request to the object store (AWS S3 bucket) and saves the object url in the database

 4. [API_Gateway](./apigateway/README.md): API_Gateway module provides a middle-ware layer for all the back-end services.
 Front-end application communicate with API_Gateway module to interact with all other micro-services.

 5. [Web_App](./web_app/README.md): Web Application module is the application with which the end users interacts.
 It communicates with API_Gateway module to maintain user data and fetch NEXRAD data.

+6. [Queue Worker Nasa](./queue_worker_nasa/README.md) : Python application which runs a consumer on a rabbitmq queue.
+It processes the request using extractor utitlity and published the data in a conerted formatted to a API endpoint.

+## Optimization
+In the project 3 milestone after brainstorming we found scope for improvement in our system through which we reduced load from the backend significantly.
+The improvement was to store request dataset to the object-store(AWS S3 bucket) and then web app retrieves the data from the object store whenever user requests to plot the map.
+To check the systems performance with and without object store.
+We benchmarked the system with JMeter by making 100 concurrent request.
+The result were far better than expected.
+The average response time in without object store was 14194ms and in with object store was 399ms.
+The average response time was reduced by <b> 135% <b>.
+The details of the reports are present in [this](./docs/Architecture_analysis_case_study/) directory.

 ## Architecture

 ![Garuda Architecture Diagram](./docs/diagram/Architecture_diagram.jpg)